Scabies is a very itchy skin infestation caused by a tiny mite. It is spread by close contact, such as living with someone or sharing a bed.

 - Breastfeeding mothers should wash off the lotion or cream from the nipples before breastfeeding, and re-apply treatment after the feed.

 - Permethrin cream is not usually used for babies under the age of 2 months, and malathion is not usually used under the age of 6 months.

 - Put mittens on babies to stop them licking the cream or lotion off their hands.

-- Clothes, towels and bed linen should be machine-washed at 50°C or above after the first application of treatment.
+- Clothes, bedding, and towels should be machine-washed at 50°C or above after the first application of treatment.
 This kills the scabies mites.
 Keep any items of clothing that cannot be washed, in plastic bags for at least 72 hours to contain the mites until they die.
-Alternative options to kill any mites on clothes and linen are ironing the item with a hot iron, dry cleaning, or putting items in a dryer on the hot cycle for 10-30 minutes.
+Alternative options to kill the mites on clothes, towels and linen are to iron the item with a hot iron, dry cleaning, or putting items in a dryer on the hot cycle for 10-30 minutes.
 It is not necessary to fumigate living areas or furniture, or to treat pets.